 - Succinctly illustrate a company’s current industry landscape, and identify where its portfolio stands in relation to the competition

 - See beyond today’s performance and identify the growth potential of current and future businesses

-The idea is to identify a low-growing product or service and apply the innovation process on it.
-At the end you might get an improved product or service (renovation / incremental innovation), a new product / service (reinvention / adjacent innovation) or a completely new business model, a new product / service offering in a new market (reimagination / transformational innovation).
+The idea is to identify a slow-growing product or service and apply the innovation process on it.
+At the end you might obtain an improved product or service (incremental innovation – or renovation), a new product / service (adjacent innovation – or reinvention) or a completely new business model, a new product / service offering in a new market (transformational innovation – or reimagination).